 Healing From a Narcissistic Mother

-Acknowledging your mother’s narcissism can be eye-opening, especially if you grew up unable to recognize why your relationship felt so troubled.
+Acknowledging your Narcissistic Mother can be eye-opening, especially if you grew up unable to recognize why your relationship felt so troubled.
 At the same time, this realization can be upsetting and discouraging.
 You may feel angry or sad when you reflect on your childhood.
 You might also feel unsure about how to move forward.

 Educate Yourself on Narcissism